italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

 .. figure:: ../../images/wallet_solution_schema.png
    :name: wallet solution schema
    :alt: the image shows how the backend wallet and the
-         wallet instance are contained within the wallet solution which is managed by the wallet provider
+         wallet instances are contained within the wallet solution which is managed by the wallet provider

 Dynamic view of the components
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 We do not go into the details of the backend wallet as it will be the
 subject of a subsequent design review.
-For now we will just analyze the
+For now, we will just analyze the
 format of the wallet instance attestation and how it is issued by the
 backend wallet.